Click here to listen to a reading of this blog:

 Dr Kharrazian particularly focuses on how diet and lifestyle changes could potentially reverse your condition so you no longer need thyroid medication.

 I’ll reference back to this book and what I’ve learnt from it throughout my blog posts.

-Dr Kharazzian, DHSc, DC, MS, explores why your thyroid tests may be coming back ‘normal’, yet you still have symptoms and struggle daily.
-His main suggestion is Hashimoto’s and antibodies.
+Dr Kharrazian, DHSc, DC, MS, explores why your thyroid tests may be coming back ‘normal’, yet you still have symptoms and struggle daily.
+His main suggestion is to confirm Hashimoto’s and thyroid antibodies.
 He believes in a holistic approach, i.e. looking at the whole body and not just the thyroid.

-Most conventional doctors and medical professionals only consider thyroid medication for treating hypothyroidism, and whilst this medication is necessary for some patients to feel well, Dr Kharazzian explains that he believes there are six patterns of thyroid dysfunction, and out of those six, only one warrants thyroid medication.
+Most conventional doctors and medical professionals only consider thyroid medication when treating hypothyroidism, and whilst this medication is necessary for some patients to feel well, Dr Kharrazian explains that he believes there are six patterns of thyroid dysfunction, and out of those six, only one warrants thyroid medication.
 These patterns are included in the book so you can see where you fall.